Pearls Before Swine by Stephan Pastis for April 10, 2022

 39. Large spider spider2

-IshkaBibel1 about 2 years ago
+IshkaBibel1 over 2 years ago

 Key word “Broadcast” As we know from our First Amendment the government cannot tell anyone what they can and cannot say.However, the broadcast frequencies were considered a public resource and in order to gain commercial access to them broadcasters had to follow certain rules, including the Fairness Doctrine, which was a policy that required the holders of broadcast licenses both to present controversial issues of public importance and to do so in a manner that fairly reflected differing viewpoints.By 1987 it had lost most of its effectiveness.
 Cable stations such as FOX would never have been subject to it.
 So, it becomes just another pointless lamentation on the internet.